feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 86 See Verhandelingen van den Volksraad van 1927/1928, p.
 21; the formation was approved by Gouvernementsbesluit, 4 January 1913, no. 27.
-87 "Het Bestuur over Vreemde Oosterlingen", Indisch Verslag, vol. |, 1931, p.
+87 "Het Bestuur over Vreemde Oosterlingen", Indisch Verslag, vol. I, 1931, p.
 447.

 88 Letter of Director of Home Affairs to all Chiefs of Local Administration in the Netherlands Indies, 8 January 1932, in Geheim Mailrapport, no. 603x/1932.